maniartech/gotime/docs/STYLE_GUIDE.md

 ```

 **Rules:**
-- No symbols for H3 and below
+- **No symbols for H3 and below** - Keep headings clean and readable
 - Descriptive, specific titles
 - Use parallel structure within sections
 - Title case for feature names
+- **Avoid symbols unless absolutely required** for meaning or critical distinction

 ### H4-H6 - Detailed Breakdowns
 ```markdown